bitstorm/Wicket-tutorial-examples/README.md

 The project is a multi-module Maven project.
 To compile it run 'mvn compile' from the root directory.
 To run the examples locally follows these steps:

 * run 'mvn install' from the root directory
+* go into project StarterExamples and run 'mvn jetty:run' or 'mvn tomcat:run'

-To run a single example enter in the related directory, run 'mvn jetty:run' or 'mvn tomcat:run' and then point your browser to http://localhost:8080
+To run a single example project you have to install first project BootstrapCommon ('mvn install').
+Then go into the folder of the project you want to run, type 'mvn jetty:run' or 'mvn tomcat:run' and then point your browser to http://localhost:8080

 ## See the examples on line